In which BracketCat counts down the fourth day until the 2019 kickoff with a profile of Kansas State defensive back Wayne Jones.

 Harold Wayne Jones III (b.
 May 25, 2000) is a young, athletic defensive back who graduated high school early to enroll at K-State.
-He will compete for playing time as a true freshman, but I still expect him to redshirt, in all probability.
+He is majoring in communication.

 Jones had two solo tackles and returned an interception of Hunter Hall for 19 yards as a starter for the Purple team in the 2018 spring game.